This function fits a growth rate model to time series cases and provides parameter estimates along with confidence intervals.

 level = 0.95,

-A numeric vector containing the time series observations.
+An integer vector containing the time series cases.

 The confidence level for parameter estimates, a numeric value between 0 and 1.

 A character string specifying the family for modeling.
-Choose between "poisson," or "quasipoisson".
+Choose between 'poisson', or 'quasipoisson'.
+Must be one of: character, family-generator, or family object.

 Value